mbsimonovic/terraform-aws-service-catalog/core-concepts.md

 ### Auto-update

-This repo has been configured with support for automatic updates using [RenovateBot](https://renovate.whitesourcesoftware.com/), plus an experimental Gruntwork Registry endpoint.
+This repo has been configured with support for automatic updates using [Patcher](https://github.com/gruntwork-io/patcher/), plus an experimental Gruntwork Registry endpoint.
 Here's how it works:

-1. Any time a dependency of this repo releases an update, RenovateBot will automatically update the code in this repo to use the new version and open up a PR with the changes.
+1. Any time a dependency of this repo releases an update, Patcher will automatically update the code in this repo to use the new version and open up a PR with the changes.

 1. To get the list of available versions, we are using an **experimental** Gruntwork Registry endpoint: